supabase/supabase/web/docs/realtime/server/about.md

 description: 'Host your own Realtime server'
 ---

-## Introduction

-The easiest way to get started with Realtime is to sign up to our [Alpha](https://app.supabase.io).
+Supabase Realtime is a Change Data Capture server.
+It allows you to listen to Postgres changes.

-If you want to host your own Realtime server, this document will help you to get set up.
-You have options to host using Docker, AWS, DigitalOcean, or build from source.
+If you want to host your own Realtime server, you have options to host using Docker, AWS, DigitalOcean, or build from source.

 ## Prerequisites